-The table below depicts the trends in these indicators from fiscal 2015 to 2017.
-In the fourth quarter of fiscal 2017, all four indicators improved compared to the same quarter in the prior year, with PMI and Industrial Equipment Spending also improving sequentially.
+The table below depicts the trends in these indicators from fiscal 2016 to 2018.
+In the fourth quarter of fiscal 2018, all indicators, except PMI, improved compared to the prior quarter and the same quarter in the prior year.
+PMI decreased slightly compared to the prior quarter and the same quarter in the prior year, but continues to be significantly above 50.